 - As with ATM cards, banks have loaded up credit cards with hidden charges for foreign purchases.
 Cash withdrawals on a credit card are almost always a much worse idea than using an ATM card due to the fees and high interest rates.
 Plus, purchases in different currencies are likely to draw various conversion surcharges that are simply there to add to the bank's profit.
 These can run up to 5% or more.
 Check before leaving home.

-The euro is the official currency used in 19 of the 28 EU states: Austria, Belgium, Cyprus, Estonia, Finland, France, Germany, Greece, the Republic of Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Portugal, Slovakia, Slovenia and Spain.
-Denmark, the UK, Switzerland and Sweden have held out against adopting the euro for political reasons.
+The euro is the official currency used in Austria, Belgium, Cyprus, Estonia, Finland, France, Germany, Greece, the Republic of Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Portugal, Slovakia, Slovenia and Spain.
+Other EU countries such as Denmark, Switzerland and Sweden have retained their own currencies, as has the UK.

 The euro is divided into 100 cents and has the same value in all EU member countries.
 There are seven euro notes (€5, €10, €20, €50, €100, €200 and €500) and eight euro coins (€1 and €2, then €0.01, €0.02, €0.05, €0.10, €0.20 and €0.50).
 One side is standard for all euro coins and the other side bears a national emblem of participating countries.
 Some countries, such as the Netherlands, don't use €0.01 and €0.02 coins.

 In an emergency, it's quicker and easier to have money wired via Western Union (www.westernunion.com) or MoneyGram (www.moneygram.com) but it can be quite costly.